10 Best Rain Jackets for Men and Women Reviewed

 Do you need extra features?

 There are a huge variety of extra features possible in running rain jackets, from hoods to pit zips to pockets.
 Think about your own habits in your running clothing and what is the most practical for you.
 Do you usually run while listening to music or to a podcast?
 In that case, you should choose a jacket that has front hand pockets or a small media pocket.
-Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in light rain?
-If that sounds like you, then you should gravitate towards jackets that have a stowable, adjustable hood.
-During light rain conditions you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.
+Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in the light rain?
+If that sounds like you, then you should gravitate towards jackets that have a stow-way, adjustable hood.
+During light rain conditions, you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.

 What time of day do you go running?